KoZeuh/Quiz-Project-ESGI/README.md

 2. Import SQL file.
 3. Run the `composer i` command in the project root.
 4. Modify your database connection information. (`.env`)
-5. Run fixtures to get a dataset and an administrator account. (`php bin/console doctrine:fixtures:load`) (_Account credentials will be displayed at the end of command execution_)
+5. Run fixtures to get a dataset and an administrator account. (`php bin/console doctrine:fixtures:load`) (_Admin Account credentials will be displayed at the end of command execution_)
 6. Go to the management panel, and put yourself in one or more promotions to get the quizzes.

 ## Authors ✨